 The basic allowance is adjusted annually according to the national pension index (KEL-index).
 According to the formula, the earnings-related benefit will also increase along the KEL-index.
-Benefit amounts are not increased in line with the index in 2018.

 It is possible and common for an unemployed to receive wage from part-time work during the unemployment spell.
 In this case the unemployment benefit is cut by 0.5 euro for each earned euro.
 From the beginning of 2014 all unemployment benefits have exempt earnings of 300 euros without benefit being cut.
 The maximum amount of daily benefit together with the part-time wage is 90% of the previous daily wage (after the contribution deduction).
 However, the earnings-related unemployed allowance cannot be less than the corresponding basic allowance.
 Conciliated adjustable benefit is not possible to simulate in the model.